Dhruv-1729/AeriesExtension/README.md

 Steps to install:

-1. Download this repo by clicking the green "Code" button on the top right.
+1. Download this repo by clicking the green "Code" button on the top right and Download Zip.
 2. Go into your files and double-click the .zip file you just downloaded.
 It should create a folder.
 3. Next, go to your Chrome browser and enter "chrome://extensions" in the search bar.
 At the top right corner there should be a toggle for developer mode.
 Make sure that toggle is on.
 4. Now, on the left of yout screen, there should be "Load Unpacked" button.
 Click that button, and it should open up your file menu.
 Select the folder you created in Step 2.